akveo/eva-icons/README.md

 <h1><img src="https://i.imgur.com/cXYo5bi.png"> Eva Icons</h1>
 <img src="https://i.imgur.com/oDmqDkE.jpg">

 **Eva Icons** is a pack of more than 480 beautifully crafted Open Source icons for common actions and items.
-Additionally Eva Icons supports 4 animation types: `zoom`, `pulse`, `shake` and `flip`.
+Additionally, Eva Icons supports 4 animation types: `zoom`, `pulse`, `shake` and `flip`.
 Download on desktop to use them in your digital products for Web, iOS and Android.
 Icons are provided in two visual types: `Fill` and `Outline` and in several formats, including `PNG`, `SVG`, `font`, `Sketch`, etc.

 ## Download
 - [Complete Eva Icons Package](https://akveo.github.io/eva-icons/eva-icons.zip)